Calling Test

 What Obedience Produces

 The cost is real.
-But the return is greater.
+The return is greater.

 How to Choose Obedience